joshuaFordyce/Josh-Blog/src/content/blog/jan2025post.md

 This YAML config will spin up an application with 1 application service, 1 database service, 2 networks, 1 secret, and 1 persistence volume.

 Deploying SEP with Docker Compose
-Now that we have a general understanding of Docker and Docker-Compose, we can continue on with our deployment of Starburst enterprise.
+Now that we have a general understanding of Docker and Docker-Compose, we can continue with our deployment of Starburst Enterprise.
 Let's have a quick chat about the architecture of a general SEP deployment

 As we said before, trino is a distributed SQL query engine.
 The Trino cluster has two different node types in a client-server architecture style.
 The coordinator node is the control server that processes queries from the outside client, parses and analyzes the queries, and performs the scheduling of tasks among worker nodes.
 The worker nodes are the servers that carry out the actual tasks of accessing data from the different data sources connected to the cluster and then processing this data.
 To scale Starburst enterprise horizontally you can add more workernode servers.
 You can also scale vertically by increasing the size of the worker nodes.
 To connect data sources to Trino, we use configurations called catalogs to configure connectors.

 Now that we’ve gone through our basic prerequisites we can start building our SEP deployment.
-The first thing we need to do is create a new directory for our SEP deployment by running "mkdir starburst" and then navigating to the newly made directory using "cd starburst".
-Next, we need to generate a Starburst data license.
-Once we’ve generated our Starburst data license, then we can create a config.properties file by running "vi config.properties".
+The first thing we need to do is create a new directory for our SEP deployment by running the command "mkdir starburst".
+Next, we need to navigate to our newly made directory using the command "cd starburst".
+Next, we need to generate a Starburst data license by requesting a provisional license from Starburst.
+Once we’ve generated our Starburst data license, then we can create a config.properties file by running the command "vi config.properties".
 Here is an example of the config.properties file we need to create
 ```
 http-server.http.port=8080